destinmoulton/idiot-box/README.md

 ## Idiot Box

-Idiot Box is a Movie and TV manager written with the Raspberry Pi in mind.
+Idiot Box is a Movie and TV media manager and player built for usage on the Raspberry Pi (omxplayer).
+Add TV shows and movies to your library using a Trakt API key.
+See new episodes and watch them by using the remote built into the navigation bar.

 #### Server